Questions, answered plainly.

 - How is ConceptSeek different from ChatGPT or Claude?

 - ChatGPT and Claude generate text responses, which means they can hallucinate or paraphrase inaccurately.
 ConceptSeek does not generate answers.
-It retrieves verbatim passages from the sources you have added, with the source title and — for YouTube — the exact timestamp.
-Every result is directly citable.
+It retrieves verbatim passages from the sources you have added, including the source title and exact timestamp.
+Every result is directly citable, and the thinking stays yours.

 - How is ConceptSeek different from NotebookLM?

 - NotebookLM uses your sources as context for AI-generated responses.
-ConceptSeek returns the actual text — no generation, no paraphrasing.
-The difference matters when you need to cite: ConceptSeek results are the original words with the original source attached.
+ConceptSeek returns the actual text from your sources, with no generation and no paraphrasing.
+This matters when you need to cite, because ConceptSeek results keep the original wording and source context.
 See a full comparison →

 - What sources does ConceptSeek support?

-- Does search use keyword matching or semantic/vector search?
+- Does search use keyword matching or semantic search?

 - Both.
-ConceptSeek runs a two-stage pipeline: PostgreSQL full-text search for lexical precision, followed by vector similarity search using OpenAI embeddings for conceptual relevance.
+ConceptSeek runs a two-step pipeline: PostgreSQL full-text search for lexical precision, then vector similarity search using embeddings for conceptual relevance.
 Results from both stages are merged and ranked.
-This means you can search for the exact words or the underlying idea.
+You can search for an exact phrase or for the underlying idea.

-- Can I search across multiple sources at once?
+- Can I search across multiple libraries at once?

 - Yes.
-You select one or more libraries to search across.
-All sources within those libraries are searched simultaneously, and results are ranked by relevance regardless of which source they come from.
+You select one or more libraries as the scope.
+All sources within those libraries are searched at once, and results are ranked by relevance regardless of which source they came from.
+Cross-library search is explicit on every query so you always know what you're looking inside.

-- A Library is a named collection of sources you group together.
-You might create one library per project, topic, or research question.
+- A library is a named collection of sources you group together: one per project, topic, or research question.
 Search always runs within the libraries you select, so you control the scope.

 - Who is ConceptSeek for?

-- Researchers, journalists, students, and knowledge workers who deal with large volumes of long-form content and need to locate specific ideas, arguments, or quotes precisely — with the source verified.
+- Researchers, journalists, students, analysts, and writers who work with large volumes of long-form material and need to locate specific ideas, arguments, and quotes with verifiable sources.
 It is built for people who need to cite, not just summarise.

 - What happens to the content I add?